Using UGC in email and Klaviyo flows

 Syndicating UGC to Google Shopping & Meta Catalog Ads

 Your product feed already carries titles and prices.
-Add verified ratings and customer photos to it and the same Shopping and catalog ads earn more clicks at the same spend.
+Add ratings and customer photos and the same Shopping and catalog ads earn more clicks at the same spend.

 - Strategy